Ness of Brodgar: Structure 10

 Structure 10 was discovered in 2008, and was described by excavators as "temple-like".
 It has walls 4 m thick and still standing to a height of more than 1 m.
 The building is 25 m long and 20 m wide and a standing stone with a hole shaped like an hourglass was incorporated into the walls.
 There is a cross-shaped inner sanctum and the building was surrounded by a paved outer passage.
-It is believed to have been constructed around 2,900 BC, and appears to have been partly rebuilt around 2,800 BC, probably due to structural instability.
+It is believed to have been constructed around 2900 BC, and appears to have been partly rebuilt around 2800 BC, probably due to structural instability.
 This is the largest structure of its kind anywhere in the north of Britain and it would have dominated the ritual landscape of the peninsula.

-Structure 10 was used until around 2,400–2,200 BC, when it appears to have been "closed" in an extraordinary and unique episode of ceremonial demolition involving the slaughter of several hundred cattle.
+Structure 10 was used until around 2400–2200 BC, when it appears to have been "closed" in an extraordinary and unique episode of ceremonial demolition involving the slaughter of several hundred cattle.
 Tibias (shin bones) of approximately 400 cattle comprise the vast majority of bones found.
 The bones were laid around structure 10 and an upturned cow skull was placed within it.
 The tibias appear to have been cracked to extract the marrow, suggesting that this slaughter was accompanied by a feast.
 All the slaughter seems to have taken place in a single event.

 After the feast, the whole carcasses of several red deer were placed atop the broken bones, and structure 10 was largely destroyed.
 This event appears to have marked the closure and abandonment of the Ness of Brodgar site.

 Structure 12

-Structure 12 was built around 3,000 BC.
+Structure 12 was built around 3000 BC.
 It comprises six piers, four recesses and two hearths.
-It is the southernmost structure so far uncovered, but there are believed to be more structures farther south still underground (some of which, unfortunately, may be under the site's spoil heap).
+It is the southernmost structure so far uncovered, but there are believed to be more structures farther south still underground (some of which may be under the site's spoil heap).
 It was made of well-dressed stone but, like several other buildings on the site, appears to have suffered from structural problems and was partly rebuilt.
 An annexe to the north, added later in the Neolithic, is not well integrated into the original stonework.

 This annexe contained masses of grooved ware pottery, including some very large vessels, some made with techniques not otherwise known from the Neolithic, and some coloured black, red or white.
 The red colour was made of ochre, and the black of soot; the source of the white colouring has not yet been determined.

 The grooved ware from Orkney is the oldest known in Britain, and the style appears to originate from Orkney and radiate southwards.